-Due: within 120 days after the end of the award's PoP
+Due: within 120 days after the end of the award's PoP (PoP end date)

 For all NASA awards, recipients must utilize the Research Performance Progress Report (RPPR) format.
-The RPPR is not a template or form but rather a set of standard data elements against which award recipients will report, and it is not available as a template or form from NASA.
+The RPPR is not a template or form but rather a set of standard data elements against which award recipients will report.
+The RPPR is not available as a template or form from NASA.
 All performance reports must contain the mandatory data elements and reporting category required for RPPRs.